cookingboy3/songlength/readme.md

 ## why?

-I have a stats project centering around songs and their length, and after using a random website to get a list of songs (and painfully tying each. and. every. one. down.) it turned out that the website wouldn't tell me the lengths, so I had to do that myself. as you might expect, spending 3 hours writing an automated solution to the problem instead of spending the 90 minutes to do it manually was totally worth it.
+I have a stats project centering around songs and their length, and after using a random website to get a list of songs (and painfully typing each. and. every. one. down.) it turned out that the website wouldn't tell me the lengths, so I had to do that myself. as you might expect, spending 3 hours writing an automated solution to the problem instead of spending the 90 minutes to do it manually was totally worth it.
 more accurately, because I wanted to.
 I don't often find good opportunities to write code for legitimate real life tasks, so this was a nice change and it was a lot of fun to get it working. so, why not? ~~because I have a lot of deadlines to hit.~~

 ## can I help?